Fonds 341 Marion Hill fonds

 Scope and content:

-Eight photographs of activities at Elmworth School when Marion Heller was teaching there from 1941-1943.
+Nine photographs of activities at Elmworth School when Marion Heller was teaching there from 1941-1943.
 Elmworth School occupied two one-room log buildings.
 The first year Marion taught the junior room, but the second year she had all the children in one class because a second teacher could not be found.
 This was during the war years when many of the male teachers had been conscripted.
-The Scenes include students, buildings, and the students playing volleyball in the yard.
+The scenes include students, buildings, and a volleyball game.

 Scope and content: